EMCYPSAS Crisis Support Worker

 - Experience of working in a multi-agency setting and partnerships working with a wide range of statutory and voluntary agencies

-If you are able to answer ‘yes’ to the following questions, you are welcome to download an application pack (below):
+If you are able to answer ‘yes’ to the following questions, you are welcome to apply:

 - Do you have extensive experience working with children and young people in a supportive capacity?